A preview of the Rattlesnake Roundup

 Rob McCann, Public Relations Director, tells us about why he continues to be involved with snakes and the roundup event.

-Another member of the Sweetwater Jaycees group, Riley Sawyer, says it’s more than just an event, but also a way to educate and inform the community how to respond to a rattlesnake interaction.
+Another member of group Riley Sawyer, says it’s more than just an event, but also a way to educate and inform the community how to respond to a rattlesnake interaction.
 This could save lives and keep the people aware of their surroundings.
-However, the Miss Snake Charmer pageant contestants learned much more than how to be safe in the perfect habitat for rattlesnakes – West Texas.
+However, the Miss Snake Charmer pageant contestants learned much more than how to be safe in the perfect habitat for rattlesnakes — West Texas.

 “Proving to myself that I can step out of my comfort zone, doing something that I’ve never done before, and knowing that I have the courage to do that” is the greatest outcome of the Rattlesnake RoundUp preview event for contestant, Avery Schiffner.